Header Image

 Overview

-Products subject to the Medical Foods policy must also adhere to our other prohibited products policies, as applicable, including our policies on drugs and recalled products.
+Products subject to the Medical Foods policy must also adhere to our other Prohibited Products Policies, as applicable, including our policies on Drugs and Recalled Products.

 What is the policy?